mexchy1000/CellDART/README.md

   keras 2.2.4

 ## R wrapper for CellDART using reticulate
-  Please refer to the '/R_wrap/R_example.R' file.
+  Please refer to the '/CellDART_R_wrap/R_example.R' file.
-  All the files in 'R_wrap' should be in the same folder.
+  All the files in 'CellDART_R_wrap' should be in the same folder.
   When 'pred_cellf_celldart' function is running, python and virtual environment will be automatically installed via reticulate

 ## Dependency (R wrapper)